Hey Kids (Start Here)

 They stay two weeks.

-Dr. Gottlieb spends his days at UC Berkeley, his nights making dinner and reminiscing with Raleigh about the Jaeger Academy, the long dark of Alaskan winters, Raleigh’s time on the Wall, and a handful of other experiences they find they have in common—a distaste for public speaking, a love of fast cars and Kraftwerk, a gratefulness for gyroscopic stabilizers.
-Dr. Gottlieb seems to understand Raleigh’s confusion with memories that are not his memories—the dead parents he has that aren’t his dead parents, the opinions he holds that surprise him, the way he gets confused looking at gendered things like high heeled shoes and mascara, not remembering whether they’re for him or not.
+Dr. Gottlieb spends his days at UC Berkeley and his nights making dinner and reminiscing with Raleigh about the Jaeger Academy.
+They discuss the long dark of Alaskan winters, Raleigh’s time on the Wall, and a handful of other experiences they find they have in common—a distaste for public speaking, a love of fast cars and Kraftwerk, a near-spiritual gratitude for gyroscopic stabilizers.
+Dr. Gottlieb understands Raleigh’s confusion with memories that aren’t his memories—the dead parents he has that aren’t his dead parents, the opinions he holds that surprise him, the way he gets confused looking at gendered things like high-heeled shoes and mascara, not remembering whether they’re for him or not.

-Dr. Gottlieb, Raleigh thinks, understands in a way that is too deep, too extensive, too full of total sympathy.
+Dr. Gottlieb, Raleigh thinks, understands in a way that’s too deep, too extensive, too full of sympathy.

 He asks Mako about it early one morning, his arm around her in the gray light.